-When used correctly, a colour can convey a specific message and generate different feelings.
-A colour even has the power to improve conversions by attracting attention and triggering the right emotions.
+When used properly, a colour can convey a specific message and generate different feelings.
+A color even has the power to improve conversions by attracting attention and triggering the right emotions.

-Understanding the psychology of colour in marketing means mastering a tool that can be used to optimise your brand’s visual identity, capture customers’ attention and improve the user experience.
+Understanding the psychology of color in marketing means mastering a tool that can be used to optimize your brand’s visual identity, capture customers’ attention, and improve the user experience.

 Of course, the link between colour and emotion is complex.
-The psychology of colour in marketing is not always an exact science, as colour meanings are the result of many factors:
+The psychology of color in marketing is not always an exact science, as the meanings of colors are the result of many factors:

-In this respect, the first question to ask yourself when choosing a colour is: who is my target audience?
+In this regard, the first question to ask yourself when choosing a colour is: who is my target audience?

-If you are aiming at an international audience, you will need to look at “universal” colour combinations.
-Indeed, what is perceived as positive by one culture may seem negative to another.
-For example, in the West, white is associated with purity and innocence, whereas in China it symbolises death.
-The meaning of a colour can therefore change dramatically depending on the country or part of the world you are in.
+If you are aiming at an international audience, you will have to turn to “universal” colour combinations.
+Indeed, what one culture perceives as positive may appear negative to another.
+For example, the West associates white with purity and innocence, while in China it symbolizes death.
+The meaning of a colour can therefore change completely depending on the country or part of the world in which you are.

 The gender of your target audience is also important to consider.
 You can use different studies to choose colours over others, depending on whether you are targeting women or men.